County of Santa Barbara

 Regulation for funding for the Pesticide Disposal Event; and

-c) Determine that the above-recommended actions are not a project that is subject to
+c) Determine that the above-recommended actions are not a project that is subject to environmental

-environmental review under the California Environmental Quality Act (CEQA), pursuant to
+review under the California Environmental Quality Act (CEQA), pursuant to CEQA Guidelines

-CEQA Guidelines section 15378(b)(4) and (5), finding that the actions consist of
+section 15378(b)(4) and (5), finding that the actions consist of governmental funding mechanisms

-result in direct or indirect physical changes in the environment.
+and administrative activities of government that will not result in direct or indirect physical changes in

 A-4)